n0xa/golang-stuff/README.md

 VirusTotal Tools
 ----------------
-* vthash.go is a command-line tool to gather the list of detections from VirusTotal for a given file hash.
+* vthash.go is a command-line tool to gather the list of detections from VirusTotal for a given file or file hash.
 This allows security analysts to quickly size up an unknown file they have run across to see if it's been detected previously without firing up a web browser or uploading it.